ygypt/lang/playground.md

 human.male.cause you emotion.joy.exist
 you are gay

+sucavofucoqu be topo
+us.cause.volition.future.condition.question beach topic.posses
+should we goto the beach?

+sucavofuco be topo
-lets go to the beach
+we might go to the beach

+sucafucoqu be topo
+will be end up at the beach?

+sucafuco be topo
+we might end up at the beach

 ```